stedolan/malfunction/docs/spec.md

   - Produce exactly the same result in the intepreter (`malfunction eval`) and compiler (`malfunction compile`)
   - Report it as having undefined behaviour in the interpreter (`malfunction eval`)
-  - Fail to terminate in either the interpreter or the compiler
+  - Fail to terminate in both the interpreter and the compiler

 The behaviour of the interpreter and compiler should agree with the text below, although for a more precise specification you should look